 If any of the listed extensions are greyed-out and you cannot remove them ("This extension is managed and cannot be removed of disabled"), follow this removal guide - how to remove a managed Google Chrome extension?

-If you continue to have problems with removal of the trustedoffer.com pop-up, reset your Google Chrome browser settings.
-Click the Chrome menu icon (at the top right corner of Google Chrome) and select Tools.
-From the opened menu, select Extensions.
-In the opened window, select Settings (at the left corner of the screen).
+If you continue to have problems with removal of the trustedoffer virus, reset your Google Chrome browser settings.
+Click the Chrome menu icon (at the top right corner of Google Chrome) and select Settings.
 Scroll down to the bottom of the screen.
-Click the Show advanced settings… link.
+Click the Advanced… link.

 In the opened window, confirm that you wish to reset Google Chrome settings to default by clicking the Reset button.

 Click on the Firefox menu (at the top right corner of the main window) select "Add-ons".
 Click on "Extensions" and disable these add-ons: "DownloadTerms", "Cool Smiley Bar for Facebook", "LessTabs", "Unfriend Check", "WebCake".

 Computer users who have problems with trustedoffer virus removal can reset their Mozilla Firefox settings.

 Open Mozilla Firefox, at the top right corner of the main window, click the Firefox menu, in the opened menu, click Help.

 In the opened window, click the Refresh Firefox button.